Attachment Therapy For Women In San Antonio

 The monitoring starts to ease up.
 You're still attuned to the people you love.
 But you're not scanning every exchange for what you might have missed or what might be about to shift.

 You catch the pattern earlier.
 Sometimes you can even watch it from the outside, with something closer to curiosity than shame.
+The reaction still makes sense, but it stops running quite so much of the moment.

 Closeness starts to feel like something that can hold weight.
 Not because other people have changed.
 Because what you believe your presence costs has changed.